Here is a list of our favorite food and wine pairings and why they go well together.

 Pavillon Rouge offers the distinction and delicacy of Margaux wines, with more intense fruitiness, lingering flavors, and powerful tannins.

 The Pavillon Rouge 2009 particularly deserves all attention for its silky tannins and wonderful smoothness.

-To go with this exceptional wine, we selected a vegetarian option: a risotto, a meal traditionally from Italy, seasoned with truffles, a tasteful and rare kind of mushroom.
+We selected a vegetarian option: a risotto, a meal traditionally from Italy seasoned with truffles, a tasteful and rare kind of mushroom to go with this exceptional wine.

 This great combination is the promise of an explosion of vibrant flavors.

 How could we finish this little tour into French gastronomy without mentioning cheese?

 Chateau Rauzan-Gassies 2011 is a wine of character in which floral notes such as rose can be perceived, with a superb spicy finish.

 This palette of flavors will be even better when associated with soft cheese made with cow milk.